natelandau/obsidian-metadata/README.md

 1. Using the `--export-template` cli command; or
 2. Selecting the `Metadata by note` option within the `Export Metadata` section of the app

+Once you have a template created you can import it using the `--import-csv` flag or by navigating to the `Import bulk changes from CSV` option.

 # Contributing